-This would include review of recent aerial photographs and of National Wetlands Inventory breeding habitat and reconnaissance habitat data sheets will be completed.
+This would include review of recent aerial photographs and of National Wetlands Inventory aerial overflight of the Project Area to assess potential CRLF habitat.
+Photographs of potential breeding habitat and reconnaissance habitat data sheets will be completed.
 Upon completion of an appropriate literature review, aerial photograph review, and helicopter overflight of the